Sam-03-netizen/todo-ding/README.md

-✅ To-Do List with Done Sound
+# 🔔 To-Do List with Done Sound

-A simple and interactive To-Do List web app where marking a task as complete plays a satisfying “ding” sound using the Web Audio API.
+A simple and interactive to-do list web app where completing a task plays a satisfying **“ding” sound** using the browser’s Audio API.
-This project demonstrates how sound feedback can improve user experience in small web applications.
+This project demonstrates how small audio feedback can improve user experience in web applications.

+---

-🚀 Features
+## 🚀 Features

-Add new tasks
+- Add new tasks

-Click a task to mark it as completed
+- Click on a task to mark it as completed

-Plays a ding sound when a task is completed
+- Plays a **ding sound** when a task is marked done

-Delete tasks
+- Delete tasks

-(Optional) Saves tasks using localStorage so they persist after refresh
+- (Optional) Saves tasks using **localStorage** so they persist after refresh

-🎯 Why this project?
+---

+## 🎯 Project Idea

 Most to-do apps only change visuals when a task is completed.
-This project adds audio feedback, making task completion feel more rewarding and interactive.
+This project adds **audio feedback**, making the experience more interactive and rewarding.

-It’s a small idea, but it shows:

-Creative use of the browser’s Audio API

-Event-driven UI behavior

-Better UX through feedback loops

-🧠 Learning
+The goal is to show how the **Web Audio API** can be used in a practical, real-world UI.

+---

+## 🧠 What This Project Teaches

-DOM manipulation using JavaScript
+- DOM manipulation with JavaScript

-Handling click events
+- Handling click events

-Working with lists in the DOM
+- Working with dynamic lists

-Playing audio using new Audio()
+- Playing sound using `new Audio()`

-Storing data in localStorage
+- Using `localStorage` to save data

+---

-🛠 Tech Stack
+## 🛠 Tech Stack

-HTML – Structure
+- **HTML** – Structure

-CSS – Styling
+- **CSS** – Styling

-JavaScript – Logic and Audio handling

-Web Audio API – For playing the “ding” sound
+- **JavaScript** – App logic
+- **Web Audio API** – Sound feedback

+---

+## 📂 Folder Structure